-Team pay is usually paid in the form of a bonus that is shared amongst team members in proportion to their base rate of pay (much less frequently, it is shared equally).
-Individual team members may be eligible for competence-related or skill-based pay, but not for performance-related pay.
+As described by Armstrong and Ryden (1996), team pay is usually paid in the form of a bonus that is shared amongst team members in proportion to their base rate of pay (much less frequently, it is shared equally).
+Individual team members may be eligible for competence-related or skill-based pay but not for performance-related pay.